 Food and drink

 Greece is located at the junction of Europe and the Middle East, so its cuisine is influenced by both regions.
 Olive oil is a must-have, while lemon juice, garlic and oregano feature heavily in many Greek signature dishes, such as moussaka and stuffed vine leaves.

 If you're eating out, central Athens has everything from rustic tavernas serving Greek classics to Michelin-starred restaurants showcasing the finest domestic ingredients.
 The city is also famous for its 'taverna' culture where evening meals start as late as 10pm.
 They can also carry on long into the night, with locals and tourists alike making the most of the flexible closing times.

 The warm weather helps to make Greece a major fruit producing country.
 Autumn is the season to enjoy figs and grapes before the winter months introduce an array of citrus fruits.
 In the summer you can indulge in fresh cherries, nectarines, peaches and apricots, as well as the country's world-famous watermelons.

 Moving to another country is an exciting but potentially daunting experience.
 We are here to help with key practical issues such as visas, accommodation and transport to make the process as smooth as possible.

 All non-EU or EEA students require a visa to study in Athens.
-The process can be fairly lengthy but AUEB (Athens University of Economics and Business) administrative staff can guide you through every step of the process.
+The process can be fairly lengthy, but administrative staff from both the American College of Greece (ACG) and University of Kent are here to guide you through every step of the process.